Servings: 8-10 serving(s)

 Baked beans are the sort of satisfying meal that helps you weather February storms.
-The long baking time keeps the kitchen cozy (although they can be baked in a crockpot) and leftovers can be eaten with breakfast.
+The long baking time keeps the kitchen cozy (although they can be baked in a slow cooker) and leftovers can be eaten with breakfast.

-This is the recipe that I grew up with, adapted from The Laura Secord Canadian Cook Book.
+This molasses baked beans recipe the recipe that I grew up with, adapted from The Laura Secord Canadian Cook Book.
 It has a bit of a bite from the pepper (that’s the sass) to balance the sweetness and develops an amazing depth of flavour.
-Enjoy these baked beans with oatmeal brown bread , Sarah’s Brown Bread or cracked wheat brown bread
+Enjoy these baked beans with oatmeal brown bread , Sarah’s Brown Bread or cracked wheat brown bread.

 - 2 cups dried navy or pea beans